 OHIO Coding Camp

 Participation in the camp is open to girls ages 11 (by start of camp) through 14.
-A $100 deposit is required with the application and balance of $425 a few weeks in advance of the camp.
 A limited amount of scholarship funding is available to support students who have strong academic potential but need financial assistance to attend.
 Need-based scholarship requests can be sent to firstname.lastname@example.org.
 Space is limited to approximately 50 applicants.

 Pease contact the camp organizers by emailing email@example.com or by calling Jennifer Tate at 740.593.4884.